synthread/Klippventurer/README.md

 # Adventurer-Voxel-Klipper
 #### This repository aims to provide a way to flash Klipper to a MonoPrice Voxel or Adventurer 3 3D printer.
-This can be done by disabling and bypassing the MediaTek SBC with a Raspberry Pi.
+This can be done by disabling the MediaTek module and using a Raspberry Pi in its place.

 While I am using Fluidd here instead of OctoPrint, if using a suitably powerful host OctoPrint is an option.
 There is further info at the end of the guide if you choose to attempt this with the original processor.
 You are solely responsible for any damage caused by following any part of this guide.